hansamaligamage/servicemonitor/README.md

 * Moq framework used to mock the data in test methods

 ## Structure of the solution
+Please find the structure of the project solution as below.
 ### Services
 Two service projects names USService and Asia service, simply returninng the current datetime values
 ### Service Monitor